 On October 22, 2020, FDA approved the antiviral drug Veklury (remdesivir) for the treatment of COVID-19 requiring hospitalization.
 Remdesivir is a nucleotide prodrug that inhibits viral replication and was previously evaluated in clinical trials for Ebola treatment in 2014.
+In addition to Veklury, the FDA has recently issued emergency authorization use on several antibody and antiviral therapeutics.
 We are aggressively pursuing the development of novel antiviral compounds for the treatment of coronavirus infections using our established proprietary drug discovery platform.
 By targeting the viral replication enzymes and protease, we believe it is possible to develop an effective treatment for all coronavirus diseases including COVID-19, Severe Acute Respiratory Syndrome (SARS), and Middle East Respiratory Syndrome (MERS) - coronaviruses.

-Hepatitis C: A large competitive market with opportunity for shorter treatment regimens
+Hepatitis C: A large competitive market with opportunity for shorter treatment regimens.

 HCV is a highly competitive and changing market.
 Currently, the standard treatment varies with the genotype of the HCV infection.
 Prior to late 2013, treatment included peginterferon alpha and ribavirin, along with a protease inhibitor (either telaprevir, boceprevir, or simeprevir).
 In late 2013, sofosbuvir, a drug belonging to a new class of drugs called "nucleoside analogs" or "Nucs," was approved to treat HCV.
 In patients infected with HCV genotype 1 (the most common HCV genotype in the US), sofosbuvir was administered in combination with peginterferon alpha and ribavirin.
 In patients with HCV genotypes 2 and 3, however, sofosbuvir could be effectively administered in combination with ribavirin, without the need for peginterferon alpha.
 Since 2014, several new combinations of direct-acting antiviral agents ("DAAs") have been approved for the treatment of HCV infection.
-These include Harvoni (sofosbuvir/ledipasvir) 12 weeks of treatment, Viekira Pak (ombitavir/paritaprevir/ritonavir, dasabuvir) 12 weeks of treatment, Epclusa (sofosbuvir/velpatasvir) 12 weeks of treatment, Epclusa (sofosbuvir/velpatasvir) 12 weeks of treatment, Epclusa (sofosbuvir/pibrentasvir) 8 weeks of treatment.
-We believe the next improvements in HCV treatment will be ultra-short treatments of four to six weeks, the goal of our program.
+These include Harvoni (sofosbuvir/ledipasvir) 12 weeks of treatment, Viekira Pak (ombitasvir/paritaprevir/ritonavir, dasabuvir) 12 weeks of treatment, Epclusa (sofosbuvir/velpatasvir) 12 weeks of treatment, Zepatier (elbasvir/grazoprevir) 12 weeks of treatment and Mavyret (glecaprevir/pibrentasvir) 8 weeks of treatment.
+We believe the next improvements in HCV treatment will be ultra-short combination oral treatments of four to six weeks, the goal of our program.